na-na-hi/renget/archive/pcrgjpstartguide.md

 ##->Tips and Suggestions for beginners<-

 - Always keep Ames and Neneka leveled
 - Once reaching level 50, you can skip the story for around 12k gems and a ton of rewards including a UE growsphere.
 Use this on Neneka once she hits rank 7.
+This will allow you to level her UE at no cost, until it reaches level 240.
 - Complete the easy versions of the training dummy gargoyles for easy 100 gems and 1 large heart per.
 There are 5 in total, but do the first 3.
 - If you have P.Yui, you can get her to Rank 7 and unlock her UE.
 She'll carry you through early level PvP by blowing up the enemy team.
 You should have the 3 large hearts for the initial craft thanks the the hearts from the above tip
 - Spark at least 1 unit from the 72 hour banner, unless there's another prifes banner going on